steveknipmeyer/ModelRelief/ProjectNotes/ProjectNotes.md

 ### Runtime
     Solver
         Runtime error does not propagate back to UI.
+            The runtime failure happens during the DependencyManager processing (FileGenerate) so it is not synchronous with the Put request.
+            Should the GeneratedFile be deleted if the Solver fails?

     Explorer
         The UI layout has changed.
 The Process button is not visible.